+PRUDENTIAL REGULATION AUTHORITY

 It's responsible for promoting the safety and soundness of deposit-takers, insurers and investment firms with "significant balance sheet risk".

-Chief Executive: ANDREW BAILEY has been or the best part of a year now, the UK's new financial services regulators have been intensively planning and jostling each other in the ante-rooms of power.
-They've been waiting for the passage of the Financial Services legislation to formalise their authority to replace the machinery so comprehensively smashed by the excesses that precipitated the 2008 banking crisis.
+Chief Executive: ANDREW BAILEY has been named as the CEO-designate of this new regulator.
+He replaces HECTOR SANTS.